The following professionals lent their expertise to this article:

 The typical licensed practical nursing program in Indiana will require 12 to 18 months of study.
 The length of the program depends on whether you study full-time or part-time.

-Once you have completed the program, you will need to pass the National Council Licensure Examination for Practical Nurses in order to complete the licensing process for the state of Indiana.
-The timeline in which you earn your license then depends on how quickly you can schedule and pass the NCLEX-PN.
+Once you’ve completed the program, you’ll need to pass the National Council Licensure Examination for Practical Nurses in order to complete the licensing process for the state of Indiana.

 How much does an Indiana LPN program cost?